 A product selling price is how much a customer pays for a product/service.
 Prices vary depending on how much customers are prepared to pay, the amount of money the seller is prepared to accept, and how competitive the price is when compared to other businesses.

 There are multiple pricing models you use for your product.
-Here are the most common models on offer - and how to select the most appropriate one for your circumstances.
+Here are the most common models on offer - and how to select the right one to price your product.